Lyric Hearing Aid Review

 You buy an annual subscription, get all the devices necessary during that period, and at the end of the year, you decide whether or not you’d like to renew.

 Lyric is typically not covered by health insurance (at least not on a recurring basis), but most hearing care providers do offer financing.

 To start the process to get a Lyric hearing aid, the first thing you need to do is find a Lyric hearing care provider near you, using this tool.

 Before fitting you with your Lyric hearing aids, your provider is going to conduct a thorough examination of your ears and complete a hearing test to ensure you are a candidate.

-Here is the profile of a Lyric hearing aid candidate:
+Profile of a Lyric hearing aid candidate

 - Mild to moderately-severe hearing loss